lizadaly/stone-harbor-game/README.md

 bash runserver.sh
 ```

 This will start up a small HTTP server with Python 3.
-(If you have
-Python 2 only, see the script for what to uncomment.)

 Now the story should be available as:

 http://localhost:8000/

+## Running the Portuguese translation

+In the `pt/` directory, follow the same steps.
+The `runserver.sh` script will run the translation on port 8001.
+(The language toggle in the upper right of the UI is only meant to work on the deployed server.)